JosephiusX/JosephiusX-Node-Bootcamp-Jonas/README.md

             ******* i changed const to exports. on some variables in get route and update route by accident

 ## 65. Chaining Multiple Middleware Functions

+## 66. Serving Static Files

+to access something from our file system, we need to use a built in express middleware